Five Signs Your Dallas Home May Have A Termite Problem

 - Direct rain runoff away from your house with a gutter and downspout system

 While these methods can help you avoid an infestation, there is no substitute for professional protection.
-The only guaranteed method of termite prevention is through professional pest control solutions.
+The only guaranteed method of termite prevention is through professional termite control solutions.
 And this is also the only way to get rid of an existing infestation.
-If you do see signs of termites, don't waste your time and money trying to get them out yourself: call the pros at Greenforest Termite & Pest Control right away.
+If you do see signs of termites, don't waste your time and money trying to get them out yourself: call the home pest control and commercial exterminator pros at Greenforest Termite & Pest Control right away.